ConvertKit/convertkit-wordpress/readme.txt

 == Description ==

-[ConvertKit](https://convertkit.com?utm_source=wordpress&utm_term=en_US&utm_content=readme) makes it easy to create, send and manage your email marketing campaigns; grow your email subscribers lists; send targeted newsletters; and sell more products - all by easily embedding email marketing / email subscriber forms anywhere on your WordPress web site.
+[ConvertKit](https://convertkit.com?utm_source=wordpress&utm_term=en_US&utm_content=readme) makes it easy to create, send and manage your email marketing campaigns; grow your email subscribers lists; send targeted newsletters; sell more products and build your membership site - all by easily embedding email marketing / email subscriber forms anywhere on your WordPress web site.

 **New to ConvertKit?
 [Creating an account](https://app.convertkit.com/users/signup?plan=1k&utm_source=wordpress&utm_term=en_US&utm_content=readme) is 100% free for your first 1,000 subscribers, making ConvertKit an email marketing solution for everyone - whether you're new to email marketing or a seasoned professional email marketer.**